 4. Salesflare (best for consultants who live in Gmail or Outlook)

-Entry price: $39/seat/month monthly (Growth plan).
+Price: $39/seat/month (Growth plan).
 Pro at $64/seat/month adds email sequences.

 Salesflare‘s pitch is “zero data entry.”
 It pulls contact info, email tracking and meeting times automatically from your email and calendar.
 If you live in Gmail or Outlook and don’t want to log anything manually, this is the tool.